Assistive-Technology-Create-Team/plumshum.github.io/README.md

 This is where we organize the code for our project.
 This is a README file in the repository.
 It informs you what this repository is all out.
 Repositories track the code and its history.
 Code can be managed and changed in different versions.
 To nagivate changes and different versions, Github uses a system of managing *branches* and utilizing *pulls and commits*

+# Files and Descriptions:
+## FallAllD:
+  a folder that holds the raw data from FallAllD dataset.
+## archive:
+  a folder that holds the csv files from kaggle
+## normalized
+  a folder that holdes the csv files that contain the normalized data from the kaggle data from folder archive: [DeviceOrientation, AccX_fft, AccY_fft, AccZ_ftt, Label]
+## saved_model
+  a folder that stores the most recent saved_model. each time a new model is saved, it gets overrided into the file lstm_model.h5

 # What is the MIT Create [Challenge](https://sites.google.com/view/beaver-works-assistive-tech/create-challenge/the-challenge)?